 Are you looking for answers after Google’s announcement to remove third-party cookies?
 You’re not alone.

-On March 3rd 2021, Google announced it will not build alternate tracking identifiers with similar cross-site tracking abilities after phasing out third-party cookies by 2022.
-This time frame has been revised to be launched at the end of 2023.
+On March 3rd last year, Google announced it will not build alternate tracking identifiers with similar cross-site tracking abilities after phasing out third-party cookies.
+This change will be made by Google in late 2023.

 While this announcement may not have come as a surprise, many advertisers find themselves confused about how to manage the situation.

 Google will instead be using a technology developed from Google’s Privacy Sandbox.
-So-called FLoCs (Federated Learning of Cohorts) will target individuals based on larger groups of people with similar interests and behaviour.
+So-called FLoCs (Federated Learning of Cohorts) will target individuals based on larger groups of people with similar interests and behavior.